-We conclude that also for the pivot sampling strategies employed in practice, YQS clearly outperforms CQS in the number of scanned elements.
-It is most likely that this more efficient use of the memory hierarchy makes YQS faster in practice.
+We conclude that also for the pivot sampling strategies employed in practice, YQS outperforms CQS because it needs less element scans and uses the memory hierarchy more efficiently.

-9 Conclusion
+9. Conclusion

-In this paper, we give the precise leading-term asymptotic of the average costs of Quicksort with Yaroslavskiy's dual-pivot partitioning method and selection of pivots as arbitrary order statistics of a constant-size sample for a variety of different cost measures: the number of key comparisons and the number of swaps (as classically used for sorting algorithms), but also the number of executed Java Bytecode instructions and the number of scanned elements, a new cost measure that we introduce as simple model for the number of cache misses.
+In this paper, we give the precise leading-term asymptotic of the average costs of Quicksort with Yaroslavskiy's dual-pivot partitioning method and selection of pivots as arbitrary order statistics of a constant size sample for a variety of different cost measures: the number of key comparisons and the number of swaps (as classically used for sorting algorithms), but also the number of executed Java Bytecode instructions and the number of scanned elements, a new cost measure that we introduce as simple model for the number of cache misses.